Epic Mickey 2: The Power of Two

 Epic Mickey 2: The Power of Two is a platform game developed by Junction Point Studios and published in November 2012 by Disney Interactive Studios.
 It is the sequel to 2010's Epic Mickey.
-Unlike its Wii-only predecessor, the game was initially released on the PlayStation 3, Wii, Wii U, and Xbox 360.
+Unlike its Wii-only predecessor, the game was initially released on the PlayStation 3, Wii, Wii U and Xbox 360.
 Versions followed for the PlayStation Vita and Windows.
-The game includes an optional co-op mode where a second player, as Oswald, assists the first player, Mickey, in saving the Wasteland.
-The game also has a companion called Epic Mickey: Power of Illusion for the Nintendo 3DS.
+The game includes an optional co-op mode where a second player, as Oswald the Lucky Rabbit, assists the first player, Mickey Mouse, in saving the Wasteland.
+The game additionally has a companion called Epic Mickey: Power of Illusion for the Nintendo 3DS.
 It was also the last game to be released by Junction Point Studios, as it was released two months before its closure.

 Gameplay

 Like its predecessor, Epic Mickey 2 takes place in a world based on classic and retired Disney characters and attractions.
 Likewise, the gameplay in Epic Mickey 2 closely resembles that of the original.
 One of the biggest updates is the addition of Oswald as a supporting character for Mickey; Oswald can either be controlled by the computer or a second player.
 Oswald uses a remote control in a way similar to how Mickey uses his paintbrush, to attack or befriend enemy characters and to power or reprogram machines as needed to complete tasks.
-Oswald also has many other abilities, such as flying with his ears, taking off his leg, using his arms as boomerangs, etc. There are also some special abilities that can only be used when Mickey and Oswald are working together.
+Oswald also has many other abilities, such as flying with his ears, taking off his leg, using his arms as boomerangs, etc. There are additionally some special abilities that can only be used when Mickey and Oswald are working together.
 In the PlayStation 3 version of the game, players are able to use motion controls using the PlayStation Move controller.